kaito881221/endgame-protocol/README.md

 Endgame Protocol White Paper v1.0
-The First Survival Finance (SuFi)
+The First Survival Finance (SurFi)

 October 11, 2025
 Author: Kuroda Kaito (黒田 魁人) - Pseudonym kaito881221@gmail.com

-[Download Whitepaper (PDF)] (/docs/Endgame_Protocol_Whitepaper_v1.0.pdf)
+[Download Whitepaper (PDF)] (/docs/Endgame_Protocol_Whitepaper_v1.1.pdf)

 ---

 Endgame Protocol
-The era of Survival Finance (SuFi) begins now.
+The era of Survival Finance (SurFi) begins now.
 Traditional finance is over.
 The age of merely ‘holding’ assets is gone.
-Endgame Protocol is the first Survival Finance (SuFi) where your every action becomes value.
+Endgame Protocol is the first Survival Finance (SurFi) where your every action becomes value.
 Here, only one law exists: inactive assets are burned.
 You are no longer a passive investor, but a player who must constantly strategize to protect your assets.
 Trade, stake, and participate.
 Your survival instinct is your greatest weapon.
 This is not a simple investment.
 This is a grand game to prove your ability to survive and strategize.
 Survive and Prove.